pytroll/pytroll.github.io/guidelines.md

 ## Style Checking

 In your IDE/editor, it is highly recommended to activate/install a plugin for/script a save hook for doing automatic style checks and/or corrections, eg autopep8, pylint, pyflakes.
-Most repositories will use the "stickler" github bot to automatically check pull requests for PEP8 with the `flake8` tool.
+Most repositories will use automated tools to check pull requests for style and code quality.

 ## Working with Github